Multihoming on Hadoop

 To complete a configuration set for a multihomed HDFS cluster, some additional properties may be used.

-• dfs.client.use.datanode.hostname=true for the client to resolve its DNS lookup locally
+for the client to resolve its DNS lookup locallydfs.datanode.use.datanode.hostname=true

 Hadoop’s security configurations also include properties to override the default behavior of DNS lookup by forcing a NIC or a given nameserver: